 Purpose and Journey

-In March 2018 a few months in, I was diagnosed with 2 cancers and underwent chemotherapy, surgery and radical radiotherapy.
-The plans to get a big delivery service going and open a high street shop was hit a wall.
-I was deeply upset about the future of Spice Drive.
+2018 I was diagnosed with two cancers.
+The plans to get a big delivery service going along with a high street shop, the plans hit a wall.
+I was deeply upset about the future of Spice Drive for a time.
 Once I took a breath and gathered my thoughts.
-I put my energy where my heart was and that was in building Spice Drive up to be a positive figure in the community.
-To grow this into something special I can pass down to my daughter.
-I believe things happen for a reason, even if we do not understand why.
-Thanks to being part of an amazing business family called Doing Biz For Yourself.
+I put my energy where my heart was and that was into building Spice Drive up to be a positive and productive role in the community.
 I stayed open minded throughout, rewrote a new plan and knuckled down because closing the doors on my dream wasn’t an option.
-Their uplifting team work helped tremendously.
+Having uplifting community helped tremendously.

 In 2019 with a new outlook.
 I changed the business logo, expanded the stock slowly and started to see and feel Spice Drive making small positive steps little by little.
-A new group Plastic Free Oldham was created and I have plans for it’s future, watch this space.
+New Facebook groups named Recipe share with Spice Drive and Plastic Free Oldham were created.

 Let’s count our blessings.
 Keep things simple, smile, reuse.
 Buy what you need and nothing more.